‘General Hospital’ Spoilers: Jordan Gravely Injured After Accident Caused By Blindness Striking Another Twin

 In addition, it looks like Lulu may regain her true memories about the attack and realize it’s Ryan who went after her.
 Regardless, Jordan being unable to confirm the plan she offered Franco will still make things complicated for now.

 Will anybody else be injured in this upcoming accident?
-General Hospital spoilers suggest that the next week or two will be especially chaotic and dramatic for those in Port Charles and fans will definitely be buzzing over how it all plays out.
+General Hospital spoilers suggest that the next week or two will be especially chaotic and dramatic for those in Port Charles, and fans will definitely be buzzing over how it all plays out.